YongoDavid/Demo-2024/README.md

-since mysql database has decided to stress me for three days now , i took a break from it today went back to polish on responsive designs and better my skills on media queries just need to practice it more in all my projects and make sure all screens work well and as they should
+since mysql database has decided to stress me for three days now , i took a break from it today went back to polish on responsive designs and better my skills on media queries just need to practice it more in all my projects and make sure all screens work well and as they should i will go back to mysql today at midnight hopefully it all goes well with setting up my database